 This one-credit course is highly social and interactive.
 Students will learn about themselves and the Grand View Honors Program by attending various social interactions on and off campus.
 Students will discuss these activities and experiences as a group.
-Prerequisite: Admission to Honors Program
+Prerequisite: Admission to Honors Program self and how humans make meaning through explorations of various aesthetic endeavors across times and cultures, including, but not limited to literature, autobiography, film, and visual and musical arts.
+Core outcomes met: GA, W. Prerequisite: Admission to the Honors Program

-Honors I: The Self and Meaning 4 credits
+Honors I: The Self and Meaning